The Web Site of Jim Werbaneth

 Werbaneth is a full-time instructor in political science at

-American Military University, and an adjunct instructor of political
+American Public University System, and an adjunct instructor of political

 degrees in political science from